 Do You Want to Stop Complaining?

 Not all complaining is bad or unhealthy, sometimes a problem has to be talked about before it can be resolved.
 Each one of us is guilty of complaining not getting our wants or needs met, or feeling like you are being treated unfairly.
+It is time to evaluate if you are complaining too much?
+If so, then it is time to make a change and start trying to be more thankful.

 Most likely you are aware that there basically two types of complaining?
 One type of complaining is healthy, and the other is very unhealthy.
 When we complain in a healthy way, we state what is going on to the other person or persons, with the expectation that they might have a solution to the problem.
 Unhealthy complaining happens when it becomes more of a habit or lifestyle or built into your personality.
 It is when people avoid you because they know you are a complainer.